Love Among the Recipes: Paris Sights & Bistro Dishes

 In Love Among the Recipes, cookbook author Genna McGraw writes a cookbook/guidebook that matches Parisian sights such as the Eiffel Tower with recipes for bistro-style French dishes such as steak haché.

 The next time you visit Paris, use this post to visit the places featured in Love Among the Recipes.
-Included are descriptions of the sights along with links to their matched recipes.
+Included are descriptions of the sights along with links to some of their matched recipes.

 Monuments in Love Among the Recipes